 You can configure custom metrics and transaction snapshot data to collect for the backend.

-If you configure a custom backend for a method that encapsulates an automatically detected backend, such as an HTTP client call, you may loose correlation from the automatically detected exit call.
+If you configure a custom backend for a method that encapsulates an automatically detected backend, such as an HTTP client call, you may lose correlation from the automatically detected exit call.

 Splitting a backend on return value may break correlation.